Pistonite/txtpp/README.md

 # txtpp
-A (really) simple-to-use general purpose preprocessor for text files, written in rust.
+A simple-to-use general purpose preprocessor for text files, written in rust.

 You can:
 - Include another file in the current file, much like C-style `#include`
 - Execute a command in the middle of the current file and include the output

-You can use `txtpp` both as a command line tool, or as a library with the rust crate.
+You can use `txtpp` both as a command line tool, or as a library with the rust crate. `txtpp` is well tested with unit tests and integration tests.

 # Installation
-Install the binary with [`cargo`]()
+Install with `cargo`
 ```
 cargo install txtpp
 ```